practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Bigloo/README.md

 Such a construct is not working as intended in Bigloo Scheme, where procedure _input_a_valid_number_ as a user-defined function would be executed **before** "generating a random bit stream..." is being displayed.

-To prevent this in Bigloo Scheme, one must first define _n_char_ and then imperatively set it like this:
+To prevent this in Bigloo Scheme, one can first define _n_char_ and then imperatively set it like this:

 ```
 ...